-Our growth strategy could include acquiring businesses, similar to our acquisition of Cobalt in July 2017 and our pending acquisition of Pursuit, and the integration of new product lines or related products to our boats, similar to our integration of the manufacturing of our own trailers beginning with model year 2016 and our initiative to integrate the production of our own engines as soon as model year 2019.
+Our growth strategy could include acquiring businesses, similar to our acquisitions of Cobalt and Pursuit, and the integration of new product lines or related products to our boats, similar to our initiatives to integrate the production of our own engines and trailers for our Malibu and Axis models.
 These actions may require us to secure significant additional capital through the borrowing of money or the issuance of equity.
-For instance, we are increasing the amount available to borrow under our existing revolving credit facility by an incremental \$50.0 million to fund a portion of our purchase price of Pursuit.
 Any borrowings made to finance future strategic initiatives could make us more vulnerable to a downturn in our operating results, a downturn in economic conditions, or increases in interest rates on borrowings that are subject to interest rate fluctuations.
 If our cash flow from operations is insufficient to meet our debt service requirements, we could then be required to sell additional equity securities, refinance our obligations or dispose of assets in order to meet our debt service requirements.
 Adequate financing may not be available if and when we need it or may not be available on terms acceptable to us.
 The failure to obtain sufficient financing on favorable terms and conditions could have a material adverse effect on our growth prospects.